alantmiller/dump_databases/README.md

+# PyDBAutoDumper
-# Python Automated Database Backup Management System
+## A Python Automated Database Backup Management System

 The Python Automated Database Backup Management System is a robust, highly configurable script that automates the process of backing up your mySQL or MariaDB databases.
 It's designed to be executed as a cron job, making it easy to schedule automatic database backups according to your needs.